-In anticipation that this might have a negative impact on the number of resolved cases, cases that came back from the field as in-progress or unresolved were scrutinized to determine if they were in-scope or out-of-scope.
+Since 2006 cases that came back from the field as in-progress or unresolved were scrutinized to determine if they were in-scope or out-of-scope.
 If the call history showed clear evidence that a number was in-scope or out-of-scope, the case was recoded as such.